 Building Extensible and Maintainable Object-Oriented Software

-This book shows you the patterns that matter, when to use them and why, how to apply them to your own designs, and the object-oriented design principles on which they’re based.
-Join hundreds of thousands of developers who’ve improved their object-oriented design skills through Head First Design Patterns.
+patterns that matter, when to use them and why, how to apply them to your own designs, and the object-oriented design principles on which they're based.